brewlabs/sendpress/readme.txt

 == Changelog ==

 Previous releases can be downloaded from [GitHub](https://github.com/brewlabs/sendpress/releases)

+= 1.8.11.2 - 2017.11.2 =
+* Fix: updated some more translation strings
+* Fix: links to postman smtp plugin

 = 1.8.10.26 - 2017.10.26 =
 * Fix: updated some translation strings